UHDanke/gd_docs/triggers/area.md

 ## Visibility

-Area Fade and Area Tint effects do not apply if the object or Area Parent is not visible.
-An object counts as visible if its center is within 0.5 blocks of the screen's edges.
+An object counts as not visible if its center is outside of the screen's edges by at least half a block.
+Objects can take up to ~0.1333 seconds to count as not visible in some cases.

-For Area Scale, Rotate and Move the effect is applied in most cases regardless if the object is visible.
+Area Fade and Area Tint effects do not apply if the target is not visible.
+For Area Move, Scale and Rotate, if an object is not visible Area will calculate the distance from the object's virtual position instead of its real position.

 Link Visible can be used to force objects to be visible to fix any issues regarding visibility.

 ## Effect Strength Coefficient